Trinadactyl/melodacity-client/README.md

 :musical_note: Select a key and a progression, then see the notes and chords it contains

-:musical_note: Press the buttons to hear sounds and create melodies
+:musical_note: (In progress) Press the buttons to hear sounds and create melodies

-:musical_note: Record a melody and play it back!
+:musical_note: (In progress) Record a melody and play it back!

 :musical_keyboard: **With an account, I can:**